mockingbirdconsulting/mockingbirdconsulting.co.uk/content/blog/2019-06-20-green-growth-pledge/index.md

 author: Mockingbird Consulting
 type: post
 date: 2019-06-21:00:00+00:00
-description: "We're really proud to have been awarded the Green Growth Pledge certification.
-Here's what it means for you and the environment."
+description: "We're signed up to the Green Growth Pledge.
+Here's how it helps our customers like you."
 resources:
   - name: header
     src: greengrowthpledgeenglish.png